A resource planning for better project management

 August 16, 2023

-To bring a project to fruition, step by step, you need to anticipate all the resources required.
-This is made possible by resource planning.
-A good resource planning must be very detailed in its planning, and must include everything needed to complete the project: quantity of manpower, equipment and other materials.
-Quality planning is what gives stakeholders the confidence to embark on a project.
+To bring a project to fruition, step by step, it is necessary to anticipate all the resources required.
+And this is made possible thanks to the resource planning.
+A good resource planning must be very detailed in its planning and must include everything necessary to accomplish the project: quantity of labor, equipment, and other materials.
+Quality planning is what gives stakeholders confidence to embark on a project.

-Why do a resource planning when you're in charge of a project?
+Why do a resource planning When you are in charge of a project?

-resource planning starts during the project planning phase.
-It is set up by the person in charge of managing project resources, who identifies the resources required for the project.
-A good resource planning will help to reduce the budget and provide a more accurate picture of the various expenses.
-If we could give you one recommendation, it would be to create a standard resource planning template.
+The resource planning starts during the project planning phase.
+It is set up by the person in charge of managing the project's resources who is responsible for identifying the resources requested for the project.
+A good resource planning will reduce the budget and help to better understand the various expenses.
+If we can give you a recommendation, it would be to create a standard model for you. resource planning.

-At resource planning, try to create two types of shots:
+During the resource planning, try creating two types of plans:

 • A real plan: based on their actual availability

-Prepare for different eventualities by creating hypothetical "what if" scenarios in your planning, to better anticipate the unexpected.
-Incorporate them into your actual project planning later on.
-Doing so will enable you to see how these things might affect it, and plan contingency resources to respond to the risks the project will face.
+Prepare for different eventualities by creating what-if scenarios during your planning to better anticipate the unexpected.
+Integrate them into the actual project planning afterwards.
+Doing this will allow you to see how these things may affect it and plan for contingency resources to address the risks the project will face.

-Just as human beings need food, water and a certain level of comfort to live, projects need resources to achieve their objectives.
-The main advantage of resource planning is the ability to monitor project deadlines and customer deliverables in real time.
+In the same way that human beings need food, water and a certain comfort to live, projects need resources to achieve their objectives.
+The main advantage of doing resource planning is to be able to monitor project deadlines and customer deliverables in real time.

-Stakeholders have limited budgets for projects, and the operating costs of managing a project have increased.
+Stakeholders have a limited budget for projects, and the operating costs to manage a project have increased.
 It is therefore imperative to ensure that project resources are not wasted.

-It's obvious that it's much easier to carry out a project with a huge budget.
-But most of us have to carry them out on relatively tight budgets, which is a real challenge!
-That's why resource planning is so crucial.
+Obviously, carrying out a project with a huge budget is much simpler.
+However, most of us have to carry them out on relatively tight budgets, which is a real challenge!
+This is why the resource planning is crucial.
 The most complicated part of project management is resource allocation.
-Using a resource planning tool will make this much easier, and half your project will already be successful.
-First, create a list of the resources you need and allocate them to the crucial tasks.
-This will enable you to allocate the rest to the other tasks efficiently and accurately.
+Use a resource planning will allow you to do it more easily and half of your project will already be successful.
+First, create a list of the resources you need and divide them into the crucial tasks.
+This will then allow you to distribute the rest to the other tasks efficiently and precisely.

-How does resource planning relate to project management?
+How does the resource planning Is it related to project management?

-PMI conducted a survey of 4,455 project managers who found it difficult to plan their projects.
-That is, completing tasks within budget or on time, etc. These problems surface when no solid resource planning is in place.
+PMI conducted a survey by interviewing 4,455 project managers who were having difficulty planning their projects.
+That is to say: carrying out tasks within a budget or meeting deadlines, etc. These problems surface when no resource planning solid is not put in place.

 YouTube video